sakshiagrwal/sakshiagrwal/README.md

 <h4 align="center">
-  💭 What worries you masters you.
+  💭 If you are bitter, you are like a dry leaf that you can just squash, and you can get blown away by the wind.
+There is much more wisdom in forgiveness.
   <h6 align="right">
     <i>
-      ✍️ by Haddon Robinson
+      ✍️ by Vusi Mahlasela
     </i>
   </h6>
 </h4>